marin-m/SongRec/README.md

 ./songrec gui-norecording
 ```

-The GUI allows you to recognize songs either from your microphone, speakers (on compatible PulseAudio setups), or from an audio file.
+The GUI allows you to recognize songs either from your microphone, speakers, or from an audio file.
 The MP3, FLAC, WAV and OGG formats should be accepted for audio files if FFMpeg is not installed, and any audio or video formats supported by FFMpeg should be accepted if FFMpeg is installed.

 The following commands allow to recognize sound from your microphone or from a file using the command line (`listen` runs while the microphone is usable while `recognize` recognizes only one song), use the `-h` flag in order to see all the available options: